 The Cholesterol Myth: The Undisputed King Of All Myths

 But the actual truth is that he had conducted the study for 22 countries of which, he selected only 7.
-He left out the countries which ate a lot of fat but had low heart disease rates like Norway, Holland and few others.
-He also left out countries where fat consumption was low but they had high heart attack rates, like Chile.
-So if he had included all the data, then the study would have been a total failure.
-A detailed report of the study is available here.
+He left out the countries which ate a lot of fat but had low heart disease rates like Norway, Holland, and a few others.
+He also left out countries where fat consumption was low but had high heart attack rates, like Chile.
+So if he had included all the data, the study would have been a total failure.

-The surprising fact is that no other study has ever been able to establish a relationship between fat, cholesterol and heart attack.
-The only thing the doctors have been doing was to look back and march forward.
+The surprising fact is that no other study has ever been able to establish a relationship between fat, cholesterol, and heart attack.
+The only thing the doctors have been doing was looking back and marching forward.
 Yes, we are all guilty of doing that.

 The Real Culprit Got Scot-Free

-In the 1970’s, another doctor named John Yudkin published a study which correctly pointed out the true culprit- sugar.
+In the 1970s, another doctor named John Yudkin published a study that correctly pointed out the true culprit- sugar (3).

-He had gained international reputation for his book ‘Pure White and Deadly’ which pointed out that sugar was the main culprit responsible for dental caries, obesity, diabetes and heart attack.
+He gained an international reputation for his book ‘Pure White and Deadly’ which pointed out that sugar was the main culprit responsible for dental caries, obesity, diabetes, and heart attack.